 I. General Statement

-The Corporate Compliance Committee serves as Lahey’s conflict of interest committee and in such role, the Corporate Compliance Committee reports to the Audit/Compliance Committee of the Board of Trustees.
-As Lahey’s conflict of interest committee, the Corporate Compliance Committee works to eliminate Conflicts of Interest, to prohibit or restrict Lahey Colleagues with Conflicts of Interest from being involved in activities related to their Conflicts of Interest, and to provide additional disclosures of Conflicts of Interest as appropriate.
+The Lahey Health Senior Management Compliance Committee serves as Lahey Health’s principal conflict of interest committee and in such role, the Committee reports to the Audit and Compliance Committee of the Lahey Health Board of Trustees.
+As Lahey Health’s conflict of interest committee, the Senior Management Compliance Committee works to eliminate Conflicts of Interest, to prohibit or restrict Lahey Colleagues with Conflicts of Interest from being involved in activities related to their Conflicts of Interest, and to require additional disclosures related to Conflicts of Interest as appropriate.

 "Agents" means all persons and entities that have contracted with Lahey to provide health care related services, equipment or other goods or services.
 Agents do not include Volunteers.

-“Board Members” means members of the Board of Trustees of Lahey.
+“Board Members” means members of the Boards of Trustees of Lahey.

-“Conflict of Interest” means a situation in which financial, professional, or personal interests, including the interests of Immediate Family Members, may compromise one’s professional judgment or professional or business obligations.
-There is no de minimus level below which financial Conflicts of Interest do not need to be reported.
-A Conflict of Interest is not illegal per se.
-Rather, most Conflicts of Interest can be cured with disclosure, consent or modification.
-However, depending on the circumstances, it is prudent to simply avoid certain Conflicts of Interest.
-Examples of Conflicts of Interest are set forth on the Conflict of Interest Disclosure Form.
+“Conflict of Interest” means a situation in which financial, professional, or personal interests, including the interests of Immediate Family Members, may compromise one’s professional judgment or other obligations to Lahey.
+There is no minimum amount below which financial Conflicts of Interest do not need to be disclosed.

 “Covered Person” means Board Members, Medical Staff, Nurse Practitioners, Physician Assistants, Officers, and all employees at the manager level or above.